 Our global WASH program specifically promotes the inclusion of the most vulnerable men, women, and children.
 It will ensure that people with disabilities, those affected by HIV and AIDS, and other vulnerable groups in each area are actively included and benefit from hygiene messaging and increased access to sustainable clean water and improved sanitation.

 We believe through partnering with local governments, communities, and other humanitarian organizations, collectively we can achieve this goal.
-In 2023, World Vision reached nearly 3.1 million people with sustainable sources of clean water and nearly 2.5 million people with improved sanitation.
-Additionally, we supported 2.9 million people with handwashing facilities.
+In 2024, we equipped 3.1 million people with safer, more accessible water, 2.4 million people with household sanitation, and 2.8 million people with household handwashing facilities.

 BACK TO QUESTIONS